yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list, also known as BADBOOL, was started in September 2017 and was most recently updated in September 2024 to link to [this handy chart](https://docs.google.com/spreadsheets/d/115L6LpQg_UX638IyUfdwGhRS7dIU3lKwz6fjAcDtE-0/) for folks who want to fill in the gaps after signing up for a paid removal service.
-We also added a 💐new icon💐 and information on how to use this page.
-Lastly, we updated Homemetry with its new name, removed US Search (which uses the same opt-out form as Intelius), removed PublicRecordsNow, and updated the opt-out process for Nuwber.
+This list, also known as BADBOOL, was started in September 2017 and was most recently updated on October 12, 2024 to update Clustrmaps since it no longer requires a physical address, added a form for Ancestry.com, and to add the genealogy site FamilySearch.
+We also clarified the options for opting out of Nuwber.

 How to use this page: We recommend opting out of high-priority sites first.
 If you only have the time and patience for 14, start with sites marked 💐.
 If you can do 22, go to sites marked ☠.
 Once you’ve completed all of those, you can start to work your way through the rest of the list.